15% of your income = freedom

 Aha!
 Very good question.
 So this 15% is very valuable.
 It may not seem like a lot of money at the beginning, but as it accumulates it can produce a pretty neat pile of cash.
 If you want to take #responsibility to the next level, here are some steps to figure out the best way to use that 15%.

 There is nothing like having an extra £500 stashed away for emergencies.
 Anyone who’s had a breakdown because of a sudden £200 expense will understand this.

 It helps you sleep at night, it builds confidence about your money management skills and it literally is the way to #winatlife.
-Here’s an emergency fund guide to get started.
+Here’s how to guide to building your own cash cushion.

 2. Pay off debt

 If you’ve got credit card debt or other consumer debt, get rid of it immediately.
 It piles up very quickly and will only cause misery.

 If you’ve decided you’re going to pay off your student loans, use this extra money to get rid of it as soon as possible.